Hike

 Path description:

 From the mountain hut, we descend on the ridge, which leads towards Wilder Freiger and ahead into Stubai valley.
-After few minutes of descent on carved stairs by the foot of the hill of Becherfelsen we go left on the path which sharply turns downwards towards the glacier Übeltalferner.
-At steep but short descent to the glacier we get help from a steel cable and some steps.
+After a few minutes of descent on carved stairs by the foot of the hill Becherfelsen we go left on the path which sharply turns downwards towards the glacier Übeltalferner.
+At the steep but short descent to the glacier we get help from a steel cable and some steps.

-At the edge of the glacier we prepare for glacial crossing in the direction of well visible Müller Hütte and eastern ridge of Wilder Pfaff west from it; in fog the orientation is difficult.
+At the edge of the glacier we prepare for glacial crossing in the direction of the well visible Müller Hütte and eastern ridge of Wilder Pfaff west from it; in fog the orientation is difficult.

 Trip can be extended to: Zuckerhütl (1 h 15 min)